minhngvh/Cookmeai/README.md

-# Spartan Hacker 8 - Cookmeai
+# Spartan Hacker 8 - Cookmeai (Winner of Best Use of AI)

 ## Contributors